kalaolani/cassandra22x-ansible-backup-restore/README.md

 # cassandra22x-ansible-backup-restore
 A goal of this project is to create something with minimal installs and all freely available software with no licensing costs.

+Help and How To...
-See the Wiki for details for how to.
+- See the Wiki for details for how to.
-See test run files in the repo for details for how to.
+- See test run files in the repo for details for how to.

 Coming Soon...
 - Use Case - The keyspaces is missing from all the nodes but the local archive exists.